An iceberg about the size of Delaware has broken off Antarctica

 What happens to the Larsen C ice shelf also remains unknown.
 Two previous ice shelves known as Larsen A and Larsen B — all named after a Norwegian explorer — have broken up in recent decades.
 Larsen B, which completely collapsed in 2002, could foreshadow what is now happening to Larsen C.

 Researchers said they were not immediately aware the calving is linked to human-induced climate change.
-Since the ice shelf was already in the ocean and held a relatively small amount of land ice, the freed iceberg's potential melting was not expected to have an immediate effect on the sea level.
+Since the ice shelf was already in the ocean and held a relatively small amount of land ice, the potential melting of the freed iceberg is not expected to have an immediate effect on the sea level.

 The ice itself, however, could be a risk if it floats into in an area where cruise ships might pass from South America.
 In 2007, a Canadian cruise ship sunk after it struck ice off Antarctica, forcing the rescue of the 154 passengers and crew on board.